paxorus/monopoly/README.md

 # Monopoly Online
 The backend uses Node.js and Socket.io.
-The frontend is built with jQuery and a bit of Chart.js.
+The frontend is built with React.js and a bit of Chart.js and `jQuery`.
-The backend and frontend tests use Mocha.js.
-The backend end tests also use proxyquire.
+The backend and frontend tests use Mocha.js and Sinon.js.
+The backend end tests also use `proxyquire`.

 The Pokemon sprites are loaded from Bulbapedia.